riccardoperra/issue-manager/README.md

 # IssueManager
-> A kanban management tool made with Angular and AppWrite
+> A kanban management tool made with Angular and Appwrite

 ### ⚠️ <strong>READ THIS</strong>
 This project is a demo, born mainly to test Appwrite integration with Angular experimental features, and <strong>it's not ready for production!</strong>